tclausing/delegate-to-thread/README.md

 delegateThreadLifecycle.stop();
 ```

-## Methods annotated with @DelegateToThread to restrict execution
+## Annotate methods with @DelegateToThread to restrict execution

+Execution is intercepted and submitted to the thread specified by @DelegateToThread's parameter.

 ```java
 class RestrictedService {